gerstung-lab/ebmstate_paper_data_files/README.md

-Supporting code and data to the paper Costa, R J and Gerstung, M, 'The R package ebmstate for disease progression analysis under empirical Bayes Cox models.'
+Supporting code and data to the paper Costa, R J and Gerstung, M, 'ebmstate: an R package for disease progression analysis under empirical Bayes Cox models.'
 To download, click the green 'code' button above and choose 'download ZIP' from the drop-down menu.